French toast: Asia

-In Hungary, French toast is called bundáskenyér ("furry bread") and is often eaten with garlic, cheese, and sausage or ham.
-It is a popular breakfast item, generally eaten with a cup of tea.

-India

-In India, Bombay toast is a dish sold on the streets of Mumbai by hawkers and vendors, Bombay toast is also called Sweet French Bread.

-Generally, the term "French toast" is used in India for a non-sweetened dish with no dairy added to the egg batter.
-The egg-soaked bread is fried and may be flavored with salt, fried onions, green chilis, cilantro leaves, and other savory ingredients.
-It is often served with tomato ketchup (often chili-spiced ketchup) as a condiment.

-Norway

-In Norway, the dish is called arme riddere.
-Once only a dessert dish, it is now eaten for brunch or breakfast, most commonly spiced with cinnamon and cardamom.

-Singapore

 French toast is a familiar menu item in the hawker centres of Singapore, where it is often part of a breakfast set with soft-boiled eggs or coconut jam (kaya).

-Slovakia

-In Slovakia, French toast is called chlieb vo vajci ("bread in egg") and is often prepared in a salted version.
-It is a popular breakfast food eaten with a cup of tea.

-Spain
+Europe

+Western

+In France, pain perdu has a wide range of regional variations.
+In Germany, Arme Ritter or Pofesen were known since at least the 14th century (mentioned in Deutsches Wörterbuch (The German Dictionary) by the Brothers Grimm).
+In the UK and Ireland, it is also known as eggy bread or occasionally Gypsy toast, a name that dates back to the 14th and 15th centuries.
+It was also called pamperdy or poor knight's pudding.
+Eggy bread can be served as a sweet or savoury dish, and is often served with bacon when savoury.
+The other names refer to the sweet version.
+A commercial product known as French toast is sold in packets in supermarkets but this typically contains no egg and is more similar to Melba toast.

 Torrija is a similar recipe traditionally prepared in Spain for Lent and Holy Week.
 It is usually made by soaking stale bread in milk or wine with honey and spices.
 It is dipped in beaten egg and fried with olive oil.
-This cooking technique breaks down the fibres of the bread and results in a pastry with a crispy outside and smooth inside.
+This technique breaks down the fibres of the bread and results in a pastry with a crisp outside and smooth inside.
 It is often sprinkled with cinnamon as a final touch.
 Torrijas or torrejas were first mentioned by the Spanish composer, poet and playwright Juan del Encina (1468–1533) in his Cancionero, published in 1496.
 "Anda acá pastor" has the following verse:

-The Netherlands

 In the Netherlands, French toast is called wentelteefjes, verloren brood, or gewonnen brood.
 It is a sweet breakfast dish that can also be eaten as an afternoon treat or evening dessert.
 The Dutch version of this dish often uses sugar with cinnamon instead of plain sugar.
 Wentelteefjes are often associated with childhood, where a grandmother provides her grandchildren with a luxurious special sweet breakfast on special occasions.